 Here at MUMS, our urology consultations are carried out by a highly experienced Consultant in Urology at our private clinic.

 Offering same-day examinations, ultrasounds and test and diagnostics, we can uncover any health problems and provide a suitable course of treatment.

 Mr Bhupendra Dev Sarmah is a leading urologist with over 25 years of consultant-grade experience.
-Mr.Sarmah retired from Heart of England NHS Foundation Trust (new name- University Hospitals Birmingham) at the end of 2018.
-Mr.Sarmah returned to the trust in July 2019 to do part time work until the lock down in March 2020.
-Practising at Spire Parkway Hospital, Solihull.
+Mr Sarmah retired from Heart of England NHS Foundation Trust (University Hospitals Birmingham) at the end of 2018.
+Mr Armah returned to the trust in July 2019 to complete part-time work until the lockdown in March 2020.

-He provides complete management of bladder and prostate cancer from diagnosis to treatment, including radical surgery, offering patients a wide range of treatment options to preserve quality of life.
-Mr. Sarmah is a proponent of Day Surgery where possible as well as feasible.
-One stop prostate assessment clinic has been very successful in his NHS practice.
+He provides complete management of bladder and prostate cancer from diagnosis to treatment, including radical surgery, offering patients a wide range of treatment options to preserve the quality of life.
+Mr Sarmah is a proponent of Day Surgery where possible as well as feasible.
+His one-stop prostate assessment clinic has been very successful in his NHS practice.